aurelia/aurelia/docs/user-docs/developer-guides/router-lite/router-hooks.md

 ## Anatomy of a lifecycle hook

+Shared lifecycle hook logic can be defined by implementing a router lifecycle hook on a class with the `@lifecycleHooks()` decorator.
+This hook will be invoked for each component where this class is available as a dependency.

 While lifecycle hooks are indeed their own thing independent of the components you are routing to, the functions are basically same as you would use inside of an ordinary component.

 This is the contract for ordinary route lifecycle hooks for components: